Date March 2018

-Both chambers of the Texas legislature have passed the “Buy American” Bill, which will go to the governor before being signed into law.
-The “Buy American” Bill would require state infrastructure projects to purchase both iron and steel material from American suppliers, as long as the cost does not exceed the price of imported material by 20 percent.
-This bill, if passed, would provide a significant boost to both Texas and domestic steel and iron production facilities.
-However, there is also concern that the bill could harm the Texas-Canada
+Texas legislation that became effective September 1, 2017, known as the “Buy American” bill requires state infrastructure projects to purchase both iron and steel material from American suppliers, as long as the cost doesn’t exceed the price of imported material by 20 percent.
+This law is expected to provide a significant boost to both Texas and domestic steel and iron production facilities.
+However, there is also concern that the law could harm the Texas-Canada

 trade relationship, which represented more than $12 billion in 2016, although Canada purchases more steel from Texas than it sells.